-The election is considered final, that is, it will be renewed automatically every year until the service provider officially revokes its election.
+For 2019 USAC-elected recertification, elections will not automatically renew.
+If your company has currently elected USAC, you will need to submit an election for 2019.
 If a service provider does not elect USAC by the deadline, it is assumed that the service provider will conduct its own recertification process.

 Before electing USAC, take some time to review USAC's process and contact us if you have any questions.

-USAC will conduct rolling recertification in monthly batches throughout the year.
-In accordance with Lifeline Rules and the 2016 Public Notice, USAC will begin each batch no earlier than 150 days prior to the last anniversary date in the batch and will complete the batch in time to provide service providers with sufficient time to process the results and conduct de-enrollments prior to the first anniversary date in the batch.
+USAC will conduct rolling recertification in monthly batches and will then transition to daily batches later in the year.
+In accordance with Lifeline Rules and the 2018 Recertification Public Notice, USAC will begin each batch no earlier than 150 days prior to the last anniversary date in the batch and will complete the batch in time to conduct de-enrollments.

 The exact schedule will vary for each batch.
 USAC will publish the timeline and schedule information on our website in advance of each batch.
 It is the service provider's responsibility to stay informed of these dates and to complete any required action as indicated.